karpathy/karpathy.github.io/Readme.md

 # Personal Website
-Here I document some of the projects I have done, uses [Jekyll](http://jekyllrb.com/).
+Here I document some of the projects I have done.
+I am using the template created by Andrej Karpathy.